CO2 Sensor App: monitor CO2 concentration, air pressure and air temperature using the Raspberry Pi

 Installation and Setup

-Power your Raspberry Pi off, and connect the EE895 module.
+The first thing to do is power your Raspberry Pi off and connect the EE895 module.
 Refer to your vendor’s instructions how to do this.

 Enable the EE895 sensor by clicking on the “enable sensor” toggle.

-If the sensor can be reached, the message below should update to “Data received: …” with a timestamp of the most recent data packet received.
+If the sensor can be reached, the message below will update to “Data received: …” with a timestamp of the most recent data packet received.

-Note: data packets will be sent every second, but the sensor itself (by default) measures ~ every 12 secs.
-Therefore, data will update gradually – please be patient.
+Please note that data packets will be sent every second, but the sensor itself (by default) measures the air roughly every 12 seconds.
+Therefore, data will update gradually.

 Show Linechart

-Use the “show me” buttons to select the measured value you would like to see.
+Use the “show me” buttons to select the value you would like to see.

-Use the search to focus on just the values you are interested in:
+Use the search to focus on just the values you want.

-The elements at the bottom and right next to the chart allow you to drill down into particular data areas and value areas which you are interested in.
-They are great to zoom into a chart:
+The elements at the bottom and right next to the chart allow you to drill down into particular data areas and value areas which you want to investigate.
+You can use them to zoom into one of the charts:

 Gauge View

-In the Gauge view, you will get beautiful gauges to display the current values.
+In the Gauge view, you will get a clean overview with gauges to display the current values.
 Here you can monitor the following values:

 • CO2 concentration (in ppm)